Stephen-J-Whitaker/memory-game/README.md

     The instructions panel provides a concise, easy to read and follow set of instructions for new users of the game although it is quickly accessible should a returning player need a reminder of how to play.

     The instructions bar is the only nav section of the site.
 The button on the instructions dropdown bar uses to site wide common button style and using JavaScript class toggle triggers a transition that ‘slides’ the instruction panel open.
 The instruction panel, like the rest of the site, is responsive.
-Should the panel become too small to house the text on a particular screen, the text becomes scrollable.
+Should the panel become too small to house the text on a particular screen, the text becomes scrollable and smaller on small screens.
 The instructions are part of the index.html page and as such opening and closing the panel does not trigger a page refresh.
 This design choice was made to add to the enjoyment and simplicity of using the site.
 It also adds to the site cohesion by keeping all functionality within one page adding to the effect of it appearing to be a physical device.

     - Closed Instruction dropdown bar
     ![Closed Instructions](docs/images/readme-closed-Instructions.jpg)